Minute repeaters: expressing power through music

-Ring the time or announce it differently of a way or another has always been, for the princes and influential people, a way to show their power.
-Very quickly in the history, from mid-12th century in the West, the cities have adapted the mechanical time and have managed to make ring the hours to the belfries to confirm their power in the countryside.
+Sounding the time, or announcing it some way or another, has always been a display of power, for princes and other eminent people.
+Very early in history, as soon as the mid-12th century in the West, cities have adapted to mechanical time and have succeeded in making the belfies ring the hours to affirm their power in the countryside.

-This hour, rung to be heard from far in the absence of reading it at the clocks dial, was announced with a regularity of a metronome.
-This new division of the day and work was opposed to the solar time, changing with the seasons.
-We have too often read that the minute repeater watches had been invented to allow their owners to know the time during the night.
-That is not the case and these tools have been invented to allow those who had the money to afford it, to make their inner circle know, in the salons or in a party, their level of power by their ability to say time in music like before them the Church and the big cities.
+The hour was rung to be heard from a distance, if it could not be read on a clock dial, and had to be regular, like… well, like clockwork.
+This new way of dividing the work day was opposed to solar time, that changed with the seasons.
+Too often, it can be read that minute repeater watches were invented to allow their owners to know the time during the night.
+However, these instruments were actually created for those who could afford it, to make their inner circle know, in salons or at parties, how powerful they were, through their ability to ring the time, just like the Church and the big cities before them.
 Do not underestimate the power of announcement!

-In the 17th century, the watch still too inaccurate, has often in the high-level functions, calendars with astrological and scientific indications.
-However, very quickly, as indicate the craft guilds of Geneva in 1601, obtaining the title of watchmaking master impose the creation of a timepiece displaying the astronomical indications and having the alarm clock function.
-The watch was then able, rather early, to give the time in sounds in the watchmaking history.
+In the 17th century, the watch was still too inaccurate, but often featured high-level functions, such as calendars with astrological and scientific indications.
+As the craft guilds of Geneva indicated in 1601, obtaining the title of watchmaking master required creating a timepiece displaying astronomical indications and the alarm clock function.
+Thus, the watch was able, quite early in watchmaking history, to tell the time in sound.

-This is in 1676 that the English Daniel Quare (1649-1724) offers a mechanical piece able to ring the fifteen minutes thanks to a mechanical assembly consisting of balances, spirals, springs and levers.
-However, it is said in some publications, that the oldest watch with repetition known to this day would be a piece made in Friedberg, in Germany, around 1710.
-The British watchmaking is then dominant, and it is credible that this invention is British.
-But the piece of news is spread, and the competitors also start to vie to be the most ingenious to offer mechanical assemblies allowing to go even further.
-The competition is in full swing when Thomas Mudge, another English man and pupil of George Graham (working from 1738 to 1794), offers the first watch equipped with a function allowing to its owner to make ring on demand: the hour, the passed fifteen minutes but also the minutes passed from the striking of the last fifteen minutes.
-From this date and by convention, the watchmaking world calls this striking mechanism mode: the minutes repeater.
+In 1676, Englishman Daniel Quare (1649-1724) offered a mechanical piece that was able to ring quarter hours, made possible by a mechanical assembly consisting of balances, spirals, springs and levers.
+However, other publications insist that the oldest known watch with repetition is a piece made in Friedberg, Germany, around 1710.
+The British watchmaking industry was then dominant, so it is believable that this invention should be British.
+But the news started to spread, and competitors strove to outdo their rivals and offer mechanical assemblies able to go even further.
+The competition was in full swing when Thomas Mudge, another Englishman and a pupil of George Graham (working from 1738 to 1794), offered the first watch equipped with a function that enabled its owner to make it chime on demand: hours, quarters, but also minutes elapsed from the strike of the quarters.
+From this date and by convention, the watchmaking world called this striking mechanism mode a minutes repeater.

 The golden age of the minute repeater

-The men of the 18th century, waste no time in doing the watch an emblem of progress.
-Aware of the difficulties of creation of the watches, they considered the « minute repeater » like the « queen » function, that only the best craftsmen could create and obviously, only the richest enthusiasts could afford themselves.
-Thus, John Arnold, talented English watchmaker had to offer to the king George III a ring watch with repetition of a size so scaled down that its creator immediately had a reputation of excellence.
+The men of the 18th century wasted no time in making the watch into an emblem of progress.
+They were aware of how difficult it was to create watches, and they considered the « minute repeater » to be the « queen » function, that only the best craftsmen could create and obviously, only the wealthiest enthusiasts could afford.
+Thus, John Arnold, a talented English watchmaker, offered to king George III a ring watch with repetition, so scaled down that it immediately earned its creator a reputation of excellence.

-To have an idea of the value of the instruments at that time, it is necessary to remember that a minute repeater watch does not cost less expensive than today, and this despite of the ability for the current brands to mechanise a part of the manufacturing.
-In this competition, the French does not lack of talent.
+To get an idea of the value of these instruments at that time, just remember that minute repeater watches were as expensive as they are today, and this is despite the ability of current brands to mechanise parts of the manufacturing process.
+In this competition, the French were not lacking in talent.

-Antoine Thiout the elder, watchmaker wrote the treatise that bears his name, obtains very satisfying results in 1741.
-Julien Le Roy still improves the system later.
-The pieces offered are thinner and have better auditive quality.
-In the momentum, Jean-Antoine Lepine, born in Chalex in the commune of Gex (in the Ain department in France) in 1720, creates at his height of his career a new simplified repetition system for the orders of wind and the striking mechanism mode.
-In 1763, he got specialised in the toc repetition, a mechanism where the hammers, according to the versions, strike directly on the case middle rather than on a bell or a gong to make a vibration only perceptible by the bearer of the instrument.
+Antoine Thiout the elder, a watchmaker who wrote a treatise that bears his name, obtained very satisfying results in 1741.
+Julien Le Roy later further improved the system.
+The pieces offered were thinner and had better auditive quality.
+In the momentum, Jean-Antoine Lepine, born in Chalex in the commune of Gex (in the Ain department of France), created in 1720, at the height of his career, a new simplified repetition system for the winding controls and the mode of striking mechanism.
+In 1763, he specialised in the “toc” repetition, a mechanism wherein the hammers strike directly on the case middle, rather than on a bell or a gong, to produce a vibration that is only perceptible by the bearer of the instrument.

-The minute repeater is the acoustic materialisation of an almost ultimate luxury.
-These pieces created by the biggest maisons express the very essence of the watchmaker savoir-faire because the movements equipped with this function ring on demand the hours (deep tone), the fifteen minutes (high-pitched and deep tone) and the minutes passed (high-pitched tone) from the last fifteen minutes passed.
-However, due to very high manufacturing costs, many watchmakers have tried various mechanical developments to offer to the public, timepieces with more economical striking mechanism.
+The minute repeater is the acoustic realisation of a nearly ultimate luxury.
+These pieces, created by the biggest maisons, express the very essence of the watchmakers’ savoir-faire.
+The movements equipped with this function ring the hours (deep tone), the quarters (high-pitched and deep tone) and the minutes (high-pitched tone) from the last quarters.
+However, due to very steep manufacturing costs, many watchmakers have tried various mechanical developments to offer timepieces with more economical striking mechanisms to the public.

-There are pieces that allow to make ring the hours and the fifteen minutes passed.
-Watches with half-quarter repeater have also existed.
-These pieces developed by Breguet throughout the second half of the 19th century, have then been put aside for the instruments equipped with 5-minute repeats.
-These very upper-middle class instruments in principle are in many gold hunter watches from the end of the de 19th century that it is now possible to have at the price of the case’s weight… The opportunity to afford a low-priced watch with repetition.
+These are pieces that only ring the hours and the quarters.
+Watches with half-quarter repeaters have also existed.
+These pieces in particular, developed by Breguet in the second half of the 19th century, have then been put aside and replaced by the instruments equipped with five-minute repeaters.
+These rather bourgeois instruments feature in many gold pocket watches from the late 19th century.
+They can now be acquired and are priced by weight of the case, providing an opportunity to afford a repetition watch at a low cost.

-But in looking carefully, it is also possible to find a few modern pieces offered by small maisons, equipped with a calibre including this function offered to the Dubois-Dépraz maison’s functions.
-To be complete, we will notice that it exists also a few brands like Credor (Seiko Group) that have kept a time rung on a decimal basis, in other words, 10 minutes by 10 minutes.
+But when you’re ready to go looking for them, you can also find some modern pieces, offered by smaller maisons, equipped with a calibre including this function offered by Dubois-Dépraz.
+For the sake of being exhaustive, note that there are also a few brands, such as Credor (Seiko Group) that offer times rung on a decimal basis, in other words, 10 minutes by 10 minutes.

-It is efficient, but we need to know it in advance for not getting wrong.
-Because, the goal, of course, is not hearing the time to read it after, but just hearing it and to know how to transcribe the music in time… Because, in the end, it is also money.
-Moreover, is there anything to be gained by having a good ear?
+It works, but you need to know it in advance not to get it wrong.
+Because, the goal, of course, is to hear the time only to read it afterwards, but simply to hear it, and to know how to translate the music into time… Because, in the end, it is money.
+Therefore, there is much to be gained by having good ears.